 If your contractor asks you to obtain a permit for him and tells you that he can do the work cheaper because he is not licensed, he should be reported immediately to the Minnesota Department of Labor and Industry.
 The Minnesota Attorney General’s Office has a number of handouts available about hiring a residential contractor.
 You are encouraged to contact them or visit their web site for more information.

-Applications for a building permit may be filled out at the Public Works Department, second floor of the Municipal Building located at 344 West Main Street.
-As an alternative, you can apply on-line, from the City of Marshall website.
+Applications for a building permit must be applied for online from the City of Marshall website (https://mn-ci-marshall.onegov.rtvision.com/core/login.php).
 You will need your contractor’s name, address, phone number, and license number.
 However, the best way is to ask your contractor to apply for a building permit himself: in this case he is responsible for all code related issues.
 All contractors doing residential work with few exceptions have to be licensed by the State; in addition, contractors performing work (except re-roofing and re-siding) on houses older than 1978 have to be lead certified.
 In the event of a licensed contractor’s poor performance, State funds may be available to remedy the situation.
 Nevertheless, you can be your own contractor on the dwelling you live in and do your own work.

-You will have to sign an application, either on paper or electronically, before submitting it.
-You will have to pay a building permit fee at a time of application or ASAP if you apply through the website so you will have to provide a project valuation, which is the cost of materials and labor for the project even if you do the work yourself; therefore, you will need an estimate of the project valuation.
+You will have to sign an application electronically before submitting it.
+You will have to pay a building permit fee at a time of application or ASAP, so you will have to provide a project valuation, which is the cost of materials and labor for the project even if you do the work yourself; therefore, you will need an estimate of the project valuation.
 Please apply as early as possible before you intend to start the project so we can resolve any issues.
 Please remember that an application for building permit does not become an actual building permit until you submit a full payment and a Building Official signs it after review.
 Therefore, you cannot start working on your project until you receive a signed building permit and a colored copy for window display.
 This may take several days depending on the project extent and the time of your payment.
 Please see our Building Permit Application Process page for more information.